MicahElliott/mrswlf/README.md

 ## Reference Implementation

-Probably not useful, but at least the picture gives some context for one attempt at easier alt-fingering, using QMK:
+Probably not useful with my keyboard's obscure setup, but at least the picture gives some context for one attempt at easier alt-fingering, using QMK:
 [anatak60][4](`mrswlf` branch).

 [1]: https://cyanophage.github.io/